Skip to content

 What is SAP Service Cloud V2?

-SAP Service Cloud V2 is a cloud-native customer service platform built on SAP BTP and HANA Cloud.
-It replaces C4C-based Service Cloud V1 with modern case management, AI-powered classification (70–90% accuracy), skills-based omnichannel routing, and Joule Agent integration.
-It’s part of the SAP CX portfolio alongside Sales Cloud V2, Commerce Cloud, and Emarsys.
+Cloud-native customer service platform on SAP BTP and HANA Cloud.
+Replaces C4C-based V1 with modern case management, AI classification (70-90% accuracy), skills-based omnichannel routing, and Joule Agents.
+Part of the SAP CX portfolio alongside Sales Cloud V2, Commerce Cloud, and Emarsys.

 How is V2 different from V1 (C4C)?

-V2 is a ground-up rebuild, not an upgrade.
-The data model, APIs, UI, and extensibility model are all different.
-V2 runs on SAP BTP (vs C4C’s proprietary stack), uses structured case entities (vs flat tickets), and includes built-in AI features that V1 doesn’t support.
-Migration requires reimplementation, not upgrade.
+Completely different under the hood.
+Ground-up rebuild.
+New data model, APIs, UI, extensibility model.
+V2 runs on BTP (vs C4C’s proprietary stack), uses structured case entities (vs flat tickets), includes built-in AI that V1 doesn’t support.
+Migration means reimplementation.
+Not a version upgrade.

 What AI features does Service Cloud V2 include?

-Automatic case classification (70–90% accuracy), sentiment analysis, Joule-powered response suggestions, knowledge article recommendations, the Digital Service Agent (GA Q4 2025) for autonomous case resolution, and skills-based intelligent routing.
-The Utilities Self-Service Agent reduces contact costs by up to 90%.
+Automatic case classification (70-90% accuracy), sentiment analysis, Joule-powered response suggestions, knowledge article recommendations, the Digital Service Agent for autonomous case resolution, and skills-based intelligent routing.
+The Utilities Self-Service Agent cuts contact costs by up to 90%.

 How long does a Service Cloud V2 implementation take?

-For a mid-size organisation (50–200 agents), expect 6–10 months from assessment to go-live.
-This includes cataloguing existing configurations, designing the V2 environment, building in parallel with V1, migrating data, and training agents.
-Smaller implementations (under 50 agents) can complete in 4–6 months.
+Mid-size organisation (50-200 agents): 6-10 months from assessment to go-live.
+That covers cataloguing existing configurations, designing V2 environment, building in parallel with V1, migrating data, training agents.
+Smaller teams (under 50 agents) can finish in 4-6 months.

 Is SAP Service Cloud V2 included in SAP CX licences?

-Service Cloud V2 is available as part of the SAP CX suite.
+Service Cloud V2 is part of the SAP CX suite.
 Joule and embedded AI features come included in the cloud subscription with a free usage tier.
-Beyond the threshold, overages require SAP AI Units.
-Pricing depends on the number of agents and selected edition.
+Beyond the threshold, overages need SAP AI Units.
+Pricing depends on number of agents and selected edition.

 SAP Service Cloud V2Customer Service AISAP CX